-The service request may be initiated by the upper layer of one of the UEs subject to Ranging/SL positioning (i.e. UE1 and UE2) or may be transmitted from the third party UE to one of the UEs.
+The service request may be initiated by the upper layer of one of the UEs subject to Ranging/SL positioning (i.e. UE1 and UE2) or may be transmitted from the SL Positioning Client UE to one of the UEs.

-The third party UE can be any UE, which does not have to support Ranging/SL positioning.
+The SL Positioning Client UE can be any UE, which does not have to support Ranging/SL positioning.
 It may be in proximity or not in proximity of UE1/UE2.
-For the latter case, the third party UE has to transmit the service request over 5GS network to UE1/UE2, which assumes that both the third party UE and UE1/UE2 are in 5G coverage.
+For the latter case, the SL Positioning Client UE has to transmit the service request over 5GS network to UE1/UE2, which assumes that both the SL Positioning Client UE and UE1/UE2 are in 5G coverage.